-Our Education Design
+Our Educational Design

 "You have to set the bar high.
 If you don't give students high expectations, they won't meet them."

-Director, New York Law School Justice Action Center
+- Professor Richard Marsico, Director, New York Law School Justice Action Center

 A rigorous curriculum aligned to the Common Core Career and College Readiness Standards